Azure-Samples/ms-identity-docs-code-python/src/protect-function-app/README.md

 > :warning: WARNING: Any issue in this repository _not_ limited to running one of its sample apps will be closed without being addressed.

-For all other requests, see [Support and help options for developers | Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/developer-support-help-options).
+For all other requests, see [Support and help options for developers](https://learn.microsoft.com/azure/active-directory/develop/developer-support-help-options).

 ## Contributing